 Creative spaces [Sydney] website

-The website was developed through a partnership between City of Melbourne, Arts Victoria and RMIT and while previously focused on Melbourne and wider Victoria, the City of Sydney is pleased to officially expand the site into Sydney – the first official territory outside of Victoria.
+The website was developed through a partnership between City of Melbourne, Arts Victoria, RMIT and the University of Melbourne.
+While previously focused on Melbourne and wider Victoria, the City of Sydney is pleased to officially expand the site into Sydney – the first official territory outside of Victoria.

 As part of the range of ways the City engages with and supports the cultural and creative sectors, this website is an important tool for property owners and operators, artists and the creative industries to advertise and/or find available space.